 You can use Studio to create and edit CSP files in the same way you would work with class definitions or routines.
-CSP files are displayed in the Studio syntax-coloring editor allowing you to quickly spot errors in HTML as well as in any embedded server-side scripts.
+CSP files are displayed in the Studio syntax-coloring editor, allowing you to quickly spot errors in HTML as well as in any embedded server-side scripts.

 To create a simple CSP page with Studio, perform the following steps:

-Start Studio and create a new Project in the SAMPLES namespace.
+Start Studio and create a new Project.

-Create a new CSP file (with
+to create a new CSP page.

 Studio creates a new CSP Editor window containing a new CSP file named Untitled.csp